scaleway/scaleway-cli/docs/commands/s2s-vpn.md

 ## By default, all routes across the Site-to-Site VPN (between VPN gateway and customer gateway) are blocked.
 Routing policies allow you to set filters to define the IP prefixes to allow.

+By default, all routes across the Site-to-Site VPN (between VPN gateway and customer gateway) are blocked.
+Routing policies allow you to set filters to define the IP prefixes to allow.

 ### Create a routing policy